-- 6. What was the first committee to review and recommend import export policies in independent India? - 7.
-When was the export and import bank established? - 8.
-The Passbook Scheme was introduced in 1985 as per the recommendation of .
+- 6. What was the first committee to review and recommend import-export policies in independent India? - 7.
+When was the export and import bank established?

 - 1. The first industrial policy was introduced in 1948. - 2.
-According to the IRDA, industries in India are divided into three categories: Schedule A industries, Schedule B industries, and Schedule C industries.

-- 3. New Industries Policy was introduced in 1991. - 4.
+According to the IRDA, industries in India are divided into three categories: Schedule A industries, Schedule B industries, and Schedule C industries. - 3.
+New Industries Policy was introduced in 1991. - 4.
 The Government of India categorizes the central public sector enterprises (CPSEs) into three categories of Navratna, Miniratna, and Maharatna. - 5.
 There are 73 Miniratna companies, divided into Category 1 and Category 2. - 6.
-The Alexander Committee was the first committee to review and recommend import -export policies. - 7.
-Export and Import Bank was established in 1982. - 8.
-The Passbook Scheme was introduced in 1985 as per the recommendation of Abid Hussain Committee.
+The Alexander Committee was the first committee to review and recommend import-export policies. - 7.
+Export and Import Bank was established in 1982.

-- The first Industries Act was passed in 1948 and later in 1956, 1977, and 1980.
+- In 1952, India launched a National Programme for Family Planning, thereby consolidating its efforts in family planning services. - The Ministry of Health and Family Welfare launched the Mission Pariwar Vikas in 2016.
+The focus was on improving access to family planning services in high fertility districts spreading over seven high focus states. - The first Industries Act was passed in 1948 and later in 1956, 1977, and 1980.
 The New Economic Policy was introduced in 1991 and made recommendations for the development of major industries. - The major industries are classified into Navaratna, Miniratna and Maharatna. - At present there are 14 navaratna, 10 Maharatna and 73 Miniratna companies. - Customs Act 1962 governs the physical movement of goods and services through various modes of transportations. - India's foreign trade is governed by the Foreign Trade (Development & Regulation) Act, 1992. - Various committees such as Alexander Committee, Tandon Committee and Abid Hussain Committee, gave recommendations for promoting foreign trade.

-Navratna: The Government of India in the year 1997 gave the status of Navrtana to 9 CPSEs, so as to give them more power and autonomy to compete in the global market and to "support [them] in their drive to become global giants".

-Miniratna: The Union Government of India has decided to offer autonomy and representatives of various financial powers to different profit-making organizations and this new category generated is known as Miniratna.

-Maharatna: The "Maharatna" category for CPSEs was introduced in 2009 with an objective to empower mega CPSEs to expand their operations and emerge as global giants or become Indian Multinational Companies (MNCs).

-GAIL: The Gas Authority of India Limited is a Government of India undertaking company.
+- Navratna: The Government of India in the year 1997 gave the status of Navratna to 9 CPSEs, so as to give them more power and autonomy to compete in the global market and to "support [them] in their drive to become global giants". - Miniratna: The Union Government of India has decided to offer autonomy and representatives of various financial powers to different profit-making organizations and this new category generated is known as Miniratna. - Maharatna: The "Maharatna" category for CPSEs was introduced in 2009 with an objective to empower mega CPSEs to expand their operations and emerge as global giants or become Indian Multinational Companies (MNCs). - GAIL: The Gas Authority of India Limited is a Government of India undertaking company.
 It is the largest state-owned natural gas processing and distribution company in India with its headquarters in New Delhi.
-Gail comes under the administrative control of the Ministry of Petroleum and Natural Gas.

-IDBI: Industrial Development Bank of India was established in 1964 by an Act to provide credit and other financial facilities for the development of the fledgling Indian industry.
-Initially it was operated as a subsidiary of the

-Reserve Bank of India, which was later, transferred it to the government of India.
+Gail comes under the administrative control of the Ministry of Petroleum and Natural Gas. - IDBI: Industrial Development Bank of India was established in 1964 by an Act to provide credit and other financial facilities for the development of the fledgling Indian industry.
+Initially, it was operated as a subsidiary of the Reserve Bank of India, which was later transferred to the government of India.

-- 1. Give an account on New Industries Policy 1991. - 2.
+- 1. Give an account of New Industries Policy 1991. - 2.
 Write a short note on Miniratna Industries. - 3.
-Discuss recommendations of the Abid Hussain Committee. - 4.
+What were the recommendations of the Abid Hussain Committee? - 4.
 Write a short note on various Acts passed over time to regulate India's foreign trade.

-- 1. Write an essay on the industrial policy in the independent India. - 2.
-Estimate Navaratna Industries. - 3.
+- 1. Evaluate industrial policy in the independent India. - 2.
+Discuss Navaratna Industries. - 3.
 Analyze the import/export policy of the Indian government.